LisaHJung/Beginners-guide-to-creating-a-full-stack-JavaScript-app-with-Elasticsearch/README.md

 npm start
 ```
 ### Attention
-This project requires creating an Elastic Cloud deployment and adding access credentials to the config/default.json file.
+This project requires creating an Elastic Cloud deployment and adding the access credentials to the `config/default.json` file.

-As mentioned earlier, it's important that you follow the tutorial in order as it will walk you through everything step by step.

-You can learn how to do these tasks by reading the blogs:
+The steps on how to accomplish these tasks are outlined in the blogs:
 - [Part 3: Create an Elastic Cloud deployment](https://dev.to/lisahjung/part-3-securely-connect-elasticsearch-service-to-nodejs-server-30ah-temp-slug-1884353?preview=258b54384c37640f7abbefedc09bfb1016f209b2d70b1311ec7e294058c0001229a9f32abc40994e7152ed7723799280dd56e1292195135742beeb76)
 - [Part 4: Securely connect Node.js server to Elastic Cloud](https://dev.to/lisahjung/part-4-securely-connect-elasticsearch-service-to-nodejs-server-57gf-temp-slug-3638718?preview=6f362540fad022b443b642dd896eef4792483f0757e7ef8a39d5ac600fbcaeaf3b1389c7a0398cd8ebb0d6926ba20af930f6a9f5703a3ce5d7bde8bd)

+**As mentioned earlier, follow the YouTube/blog tutorial in sequential order as it will walk you through everything step by step.**